 Tax residency in Italy: a brief guide

-There are two criteria for determining whether one is a tax resident in Italy, a formal one and a substantial one.
 The formal criterion is intuitive.
-When a person moves to Italy and gets registered by the Register Office (Anagrafe), they become residents for all intents and purposes.
+When a person moves to Italy and gets registered by the Register Office (Anagrafe), they become residents.
 It is, however, important to note that the residency doesn’t always start automatically in the same year of the registration.

 Case 1.